zSnout/v8/src/content/ithkuil/04-specification.md

 The Contential and Constitutive forms typically complement each other, and together make up the Basic form.
 The Objective form is typically hard to infer.

+@info Those abbreviations (BSC, CTE, CSV, and OBJ) are used heavily on the official <https://ithkuil.net> website, hence why they're in our table.

 We can use different Specifications in our "there is..." statements.
 Instead of **stem + -alá**, we'll now have **specification + -lá**: